-- A hepatitis B diagnosis is not an automatic disability.
+- A hepatitis diagnosis is not an automatic disability.
 The ADA protects “qualified individuals with disabilities.”
 A disability is a physical or mental impairment that substantially limits one or more of the major life activities of an individual, and it must be permanent or long-lasting.

 - The ADA assists people who can work, especially if reasonable accommodations are made to enable them to continue at their job.
-For instance, you may not be disabled by hep B, but treatment for it may affect your work.
+For instance, you may not be disabled by your condition, but treatment for it may affect your work.
 Reasonable accommodations may include time off for medical appointments, paid or unpaid leave, and redistribution of responsibilities to help you keep your job while undergoing treatment.
 Accommodations must not cause undue hardship to the employer.

 - If you do not perform your job, even if it is because of a disability, your employment can be legally terminated.

 - The ADA does not protect people who cannot work due to a disability.

 - The ADA only applies to U.S. employers with 15 or more employees.